-White Cart: IKEA // Turquoise Cart: IKEA // Tall Bookshelves: Target // Mini Whiteboard Easels: Scholastic Reading Club (you have to use your bonus points to get them) // Mini Filing Cabinet: thrift store and then spray painted it myself // Paper Collection Baskets: Target Dollar Spot
+White Cart: IKEA // Turquoise Cart: IKEA // Tall Bookshelves: Target // Mini Whiteboard Easels: Scholastic Reading Club (you had to use your bonus points to get them) // Mini Filing Cabinet: thrift store and then spray painted it myself // Paper Collection Baskets: Target Dollar Spot

 I made this with my Silhouette Cameo, too!
 All three 6th grade classes have this above the whiteboards.
 It’s our grade level motto this year.
 I absolutely love it!

-Voice Level Posters: My TpT Store
+Voice Level Posters: My Shop

 This wall seriously needs something.